 c) What is the audience?

-To expand our previous point, the people involved in managing the data are quite different.
-C-level executives or managers use modern BI tools in the form of a real-time dashboard since they need to derive factual intelligence, create effective sales reports or forecast strategic development of the department or company.
-CEOs or sales managers cannot manage data warehouse since it’s not their area of expertise; they need a tool that will translate the heavy IT data into insights that an average business user can fully understand.
-That’s where business intelligence creates a solid bridge between DWH and BI.
+To expand on our previous point, the people involved in managing the data are quite different.
+C-level executives or managers use modern BI tools in the form of a real-time dashboard since they need to derive factual intelligence, create effective sales reports, or forecast the strategic development of the department or company.
+CEOs or sales managers cannot manage data warehouses since it’s not their area of expertise; they need a tool that will translate the heavy IT data into insights that an average user can fully understand.
+That’s where BI creates a solid bridge between DWH and BI.
 On the other hand, a data warehouse is usually dealt with by data (warehouse) engineers and back-end developers.
-They are the technical chain in a BI architecture framework that design, develop, and maintain systems for future data analysis and reporting a business might need.
+They are the technical chain in a BI architecture framework that design, develop, and maintain systems for future data analysis and report generation that a company might need.

 d) What are the tools?